This is a product I’ve been meaning to try for a while. I’ve just completed a large job with it, so I thought I’d jot down a quick review.

 My Zinsser AllClean Interior Scrubbable Matt Review

-Oh, it touches up well, which is unheard of for a durable emulsion!!
+Oh, and it touches up well, which is unheard of for a durable emulsion!!
 I really do like this paint.

-My only gripe about AllClean is it pulls on itself.
-You can’t cut a wall in, then roll it.
-You need to cut a wall in, allow it to dry and then roll it.
-Oh, and there was a slight adhesion issue in a bathroom I painted over a stain-block, but I have a feeling that was down to my clients using the shower before my paint had cured properly.
-I just sanded that spot, then touched up with the Zinsser AllClean.
+My only gripe with AllClean is that it pulls on itself.
+You can’t cut a wall in and then roll it straight away.
+You need to cut in, allow it to dry, and then roll.
+There was also a slight adhesion issue in a bathroom where I painted over a stain-block, but I suspect that was down to the client using the shower before the paint had fully cured.
+I simply sanded the affected area and touched up with ZinsserAllClean.

 Zinsser AllClean in Brilliant White